calebspink/PRESS-B-PsychoPy-JS-/README.md

 2. Add more features (suggestions welcome!)

 FAQ:

 Q: How much does it cost to use PRESS-B?

 A: For the Python version, it is free to use!
 However, running experiments online requires credits (about 40 cents per participant) or an institutional Pavlovia license.

 Q: What do you need in order to help solve errors?

 A: Any debugging messages and a copy of the CSV file.
 Most of the time, it is an issue with the CSV file.

 Q: Why is there an error message when I load PRESS-B?

 A: In order for the JS version to work, I had to circumvent some PsychoJS structures.
 These error messages do not prevent reliable data collection.

+Q: Does the JS version work on every browser?

+A: To my knowledge, it works on everything execept for Edge; however, I have not tested Safari.